hztraver/Air-photo-mapping/README.md

 **05_pixel_samples.csv** = 30m pixels sampled to assess agreement between photo interpreted change in forest and shrub expansion with Landsat classification.
 Change is binary [0,1] for no increase vs increase in cover.

-**photo_plots.shp** = shapefile of the locations of each photo interpretation grid cell and attributes from "transect_plots.csv".
+**photo_plots.zip** = shapefile of the locations of each photo interpretation grid cell and attributes from "transect_plots.csv".